How AI-enabled chipsets are different from general-purpose chipsets

 How are AI-enabled chips better than general-purpose chips?

 Because of their unique design features, artificial intelligence (AI) chips are far superior to conventional chips in development and implementation.
+AI chips differ from general-purpose chips in both architecture and functionality, as they are specifically engineered to optimize performance for AI workloads.
 Here are some of the major points that differentiate between the two of them-

 1. AI Chips Are Capable of Parallel Processing: The way AI chips compute differs from more general chips (like CPUs) and it is the most noticeable distinction.
 Artificial intelligence chips use parallel processing to do multiple calculations simultaneously, whereas general-purpose chips use sequential processing to complete one computation at a time.
+AI chips are designed to perform multiple calculations at once, which sets them apart from other chips and accelerates AI training and inference tasks.
 Large, complicated problems can be broken down into smaller ones using this method, which allows for simultaneous solutions with faster, more effective processing.

 2. Large capacity memory: The projected bandwidth allocation for specialized AI hardware is four to five times higher than that of general chips.
 This is required because, due to the necessity for parallel processing, AI applications require much greater bandwidth between processors to work efficiently.